 You might want to divide this category into your work clothes and your fun clothes to sort out what’s necessary and what’s not.
 If shoes are your thing, you’ll need to account for these too.

 The costs of running a car can easily add up.
-Fuel’s just the start—there’s parking, repairs, preventative maintenance and insurance.
+Fuel’s just the start—there’s parking, repairs, general maintenance and insurance.

-A really robust budget also factors in things like replacing your car at some point.
+A good budget also considers future expenses like replacing your car at some point.

-Public transport’s often cheaper, and this also has to be factored in.
+Public transport’s often cheaper, and this also should be factored in.

 Consider the bills for your mobile, internet and (if you still have one) landline charges.